money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

   });
 ```

-## Example redeeming Free DOCS with Truffle
+## Example code redeeming Free DOC

+In the following example we will show how to invoke redeemFreeDoc from Money on Chain contract.This method allows to redeem DOC outside the settlement and they are limited by user balance.
+Check the [DOC redeemption section](#redeeming-docs) for more details.

-In the following script example we will learn how to:
+We will learn how to:

 - Get the maximum amount of DOC available to redeem.
 - Get DOC balance of an account.
 - Redeem DOCs.

 You can find code examples into _/examples_ dir.
+We will use **truffle** and **testnet** network.
 First we create a new node project.

 ```